Customer journey mapping

 A customer journey map shows how a user interacts with a service to achieve a goal.

-Why use it?
+Why use customer journey mapping?

 Use a journey map to understand the user’s experience.

-It helps you:
+It can help you:

-- identify opportunities to improve outcomes
+- identify opportunities to improve services

-- focus on the parts of the journey that matter most.
+- focus on the parts of the journey that matter most

 How to create a customer journey map

-Step 1: Define your user
+Step 1: Define the user

 Include: